Canadian found guilty of murdering, dismembering Chinese student

 "We have asked a lot of you but you rose to the occasion and indeed proved that real and substantive justice is a reality," he said.

-The victim's father, Diran Lin, traveled from China to attend the trial.
+The victim's father, Diran Lin, travelled from China to attend the trial.
 A lawyer representing him read the father's statement to the court after the verdict.

 "The night Lin Jun died, parts of many other people died in one way or another.
 His mother, his sister and me, his friends ... in one night, we lost a lifetime of hope," the statement said.